FuzzySecurity/PowerShell-Suite/Bypass-UAC/README.md

 # Contributing

-Currently there are four methods in Bypass-UAC, I will add more gradually but it would be awesome if people want to contribute.
+Currently there are five methods in Bypass-UAC, I will add more gradually but it would be awesome if people want to contribute.
 It is really easy to add a new method, provided you need an elevated file copy/move/rename or folder creation.
 A sample method can be seen below for reference.

 ```powershell
 'UacMethodSysprep'